Public Use of the Library's Meeting Room

 4.31 Meeting Room Availability and Use

 A. Priority will be given to Library-sponsored programs and meetings.
-The Library reserves the right to cancel a scheduled meeting if the room is needed for Library use, or to move the meeting to another room.
-The Library will provide advance notice when possible if a meeting must be cancelled or moved.
+The Library reserves the right to move or cancel a scheduled meeting if the room is needed for Library use.
+The Library will provide advance notice when possible if a meeting must be moved or cancelled.

 B. Qualifying groups

 1. Nonprofit educational, civic, and cultural organizations headquartered within the Vernon Area Public Library District or having a significant number of Vernon Area Public Library District participants.

 a) Nonprofit designation is afforded to those groups and organizations eligible for tax-exempt status under the Internal Revenue Code.
 In cases where a group’s eligibility is not readily apparent, proof of tax-exempt status may be required to establish eligibility.

 b) Representative signing the Meeting Room Reservation Agreement must be a valid Vernon Area Public Library District cardholder

 2. Units of government and elected representatives that provide government services to residents of the Vernon Area Public Library District

 C. Limitations and Regulations

 1. The Library’s meeting rooms may not be used for: